OSGeo/gdal/doc/source/api/csharp/csharp_compile_cmake.rst

 * :file:`osr_wrap.dll` or :file:`libosr_wrap.so` or :file:`libosr_wrap.dylib`
 * :file:`osr_wrap.dll` or :file:`libosr_wrap.so` or :file:`libosr_wrap.dylib`
 * :file:`gdalconst_wrap.dll` or :file:`libgdalconst_wrap.so` or :file:`libgdalconst_wrap.dylib`
-* various sample applications - as *.exe on Windows or just as * on Unix along with *.dll for each app and the runtime config files.
+* various sample applications - as \*.exe on Windows, or just as \* on Unix, along with \*.dll for each app and the runtime config files.

 There are also subdirectories for each of the sample apps, holding the config files.